pippinlee/open-journalism-project/security.md

 Github: [github.com/micahflee/onionshare](https://github.com/nnnick/Chart.js/)

-Onionshare is a file sharing service built on top on the distrbuted network of Tor.
+Onionshare is a file sharing service built on top on the distributed network of Tor.
 Onionshare allows you to make a file on your computer temporarily available to others with a Tor browser through a special URL.

 <div class="resources" markdown='1'>
 * **Tutorials**